Anna Sawai: Breakthrough in television (2019–2024)

 In September 2021, Sawai was cast as the female lead, Lady Mariko, in the FX limited series Shōgun, based on the novel by James Clavell.
 The series premiered in February 2024, and Sawai's performance received critical acclaim.
 The New York Times said Sawai "is thoroughly convincing and captivating as Mariko," and Rolling Stone said Sawai "speaks volumes with every pained look on Mariko’s face".
 RogerEbert.com called her performance "revelatory", and Entertainment Weekly praised Sawai for evolving the role past the 1980 version with "steely strength and spirited temper befitting a more modern audience".
 The Hollywood Reporter identified the performance as a career achievement for the actress: "Sawai has been tip-toeing around full-fledged stardom for several years with supporting roles ... but this feels like her arrival.
 The actress inhabits Mariko so fully as a fragile, wavering soul and a stealthy badass."

 In 2024, she received the Primetime Emmy Award for Outstanding Lead Actress in a Drama Series for her role in Shōgun, making her the first Japanese actress to win any Primetime Emmy, and the first actress of Asian descent to win that Primetime Emmy category.
 In 2025, she won the Golden Globe Award for Best Actress – Television Series Drama.
 In 2025, Variety named Sawai's performance in Shōgun as one of the greatest TV performances in the 21st century.

 In September 2024, Sawai was chosen as brand ambassador for jewelry designer Cartier.
 In December of the same year, WWD honored her with the magazine's inaugural Fashion Newcomer Style Award.
 In February 2025, fashion design house Dior named Sawai a brand ambassador.

-Transition to film (2025-present)
+Transition to film (2025–present)

 In 2026, Sawai will co-star in the heist film How to Rob a Bank, directed by David Leitch.
-It will be released on September 4, 2026.
-Sawei will then co-star in Enemies, opposite Austin Butler and Jeremy Allen White.
+It will be released on November 13, 2026.
+Sawai will then co-star in Enemies, opposite Austin Butler and Jeremy Allen White.
 Sawai will also co-star in (Saint) Peter, a comedy-drama written and directed by Josh Klausner.

-Sawai will portray Yoko Ono in the four Beatles-biopics directed by Sam Mendes, due to be released in April 2028.
+Sawai will portray Yoko Ono in The Beatles – A Four-Film Cinematic Event, a series of interconnected biopics directed by Sam Mendes and due to be released in April 2028.
+On taking the high-profile role, Sawai said: "It’s just exciting because her story is so inspirational to me, and people really don’t know the true person that she was.
+She’s an incredible artist.
+And also, she just was an independent woman and people didn’t like that.
+They wanted John (Lennon) for themselves and she was an easy target.
+And I think it’s very meaningful for me to be able to tell her story."